Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - Flu-like symptoms

 Angina is when there’s poor blood flow through the heart's blood vessels.
 The most common cause of angina is coronary artery disease.
+The most common symptoms are a crushing/squeezing feeling, heavy pressure, tightness, and chest pain.

 2. Arthritis

-Arthritis is swelling and tenderness of a joint brought on by an autoimmune disorder or by wear and tear.
+Arthritis is another one of the potential jaw pain causes you might encounter (typically later in life).
+Arthritis is the swelling and tenderness of a joint brought on by an autoimmune disorder or by wear and tear.
+The two most common types of arthritis that affect the jaw joint are psoriatic arthritis and rheumatoid arthritis.
+Symptoms include:

 - Locking jaw